Prevention projects 2017–19

 Victorian Aboriginal Health Service (VAHS) – the #BeAware project will take a strengths-based community development approach to preventing gambling harm and embed this into the existing work of the Healthy Lifestyles Team at VAHS.

 - Gambling: Spring, Summer, Autumn, Winter & Spring – BREAK IT

 Ethnic Communities Council of Victoria – this project will focus on capacity building, the reduction of stigma and raising awareness of gambling harms in culturally, linguistically, and religiously diverse communities in Melbourne and regional centres in Victoria.

 - Emerging Communities Responsible Gambling Program

-Horn of Africa Community Network (HACN) – building on the pilot project funded by the Foundation in 2016/17, HACN will develop community-driven, culturally and linguistically appropriate initiatives to assist refugee communities in West, North and South East Melbourne, to adopt strategies that reduce their risk of gambling harm.
+Horn of Africa Communities Network (HACN) – building on the pilot project funded by the Foundation in 2016/17, HACN will develop community-driven, culturally and linguistically appropriate initiatives to assist refugee communities in West, North and South East Melbourne, to adopt strategies that reduce their risk of gambling harm.

 - Gambling Harm, Prevention, and Recovery – Podcast strategy

-Banyule Community Health Service – this project will involve the production of 16 podcast episodes, based on lived experiences of gambling harm, and focused on addressing topics related to gambling prevention, harm and recovery.
+Banyule Community Health Service – this project will involve the production of 16 podcast episodes, based on lived experiences of gambling harm, and focused on topics related to gambling prevention, harm and recovery.